Kansai International Airport: Terminal 1

 The main KIX passenger terminal, Terminal 1, is a single four-storey building designed by Renzo Piano Building Workshop (Renzo Piano and Noriaki Okabe), and has a gross floor space of 296043 m².
 As of 2018, at a total length of 1.7 km from end to end, Terminal 1 is the longest airport terminal in the world.
-It has a sophisticated people mover system called the Wing Shuttle, which moves passengers from one end of the pier to the other.
+It has a people mover system called the Wing Shuttle, which moves passengers from one end of the pier to the other.

 The terminal's roof is shaped like an airfoil.
 This shape is used to promote air circulation through the building: giant air conditioning ducts blow air upwards at one side of the terminal, circulate the air across the curvature of the ceiling, and collect the air through intakes at the other side.
 Mobiles are suspended in the ticketing hall to take advantage of the flowing air.

 The ticketing hall overlooks the international departures concourse, and the two are separated by a glass partition.
 During Kansai's early days, visitors were known to throw objects over the partition to friends in the corridor below.
 The partition was eventually modified to halt this practice.

 On 23 June 2017, at the terminal's promotion space, a game experience area known as "Nintendo Check In" opened.
 In this game experience area, guests arriving at Terminal 1 can play Nintendo Switch games free of charge.
 There is a statue of Mario at the experience area, along with Super Mario Cappy caps from Super Mario Odyssey for passengers to take photos with.
-There also Amiibo figurines on display there.
+Amiibo figurines are also displayed there.
 In the northern and southern arrival routes of Terminal 1, there are decorations of Nintendo characters like Mario, Luigi, Princess Peach, and others welcoming arriving passengers.

+A large-scale renovation of Terminal 1's post-security international departure area was completed in winter 2023.